 On a clear day from Cleveleys you can see land to the left, right and ahead, with spectacular views across the sea.

-Views Across the Sea of the Lake District
+Views Across the Sea to the North

 Views Across the Sea of the Windfarms

 Only quite poor weather blocks out the turbines of the offshore windfarms in the Irish Sea.
 They’re usually part of the views across the sea.

 It looks like one big windfarm from land, but it was actually built in separate phases.
 Construction is ongoing.
 The first turbines erected were the Barrow Offshore Windfarm.